Complete Golf Store Business Logo

 Golf Swing Basics: Step by Step

 Learning the many components lets you know which ones to target and which ones to ignore.
-There are some flaws in the golf swing which beginners struggle with.
+There are some flaws in the swing that beginners struggle with.
 Correcting each swing flaw begins with working on the specifics of your technique.

 Step 1: Getting in Position

-This is usually referred to as set up to the golf ball, and It simply means getting ready for the swing.
-Usually, the setup includes two main parts: the stance and posture.
+This is usually referred to as setup, and It simply means getting ready for the swing.
+Usually, the setup includes two main parts: stance and posture.
 Please note that most of the examples and explanations provided concern right-handed golfers; it will be the opposite for lefties.

 Golf posture means standing up straight while holding the club properly at waist level and tilting forward using the hips.
 The shoulders need to stay down and the back straight until after the ball has been hit.
 This will help keep the body balanced during the swing.